-Long-term strategic asset allocation will be the primary determinant of OPEB Trust risk/return outcomes.
+Long-term strategic asset allocation will be the primary determinant of LACERA's risk/return outcomes.

 - a.
-It is important that LACERA be forward-looking, as its investment horizon spans decades, if not indefinitely, into the future. - b.
-Strategic asset allocation has a greater effect on return variability than asset class investment structure or manager selection. - c.
-Strategic asset allocation is a critical source of investment diversification to optimize growth and mitigate risk across the total Fund. - d.
-Strategic asset allocation must carefully consider plan liabilities, actuarial assumptions, and capital market assumptions. - e.
-Rebalancing the portfolio is a key aspect of prudent long-term strategic asset allocation policy.
+It is important that LACERA be forward looking, as its investment horizon spans decades, if not indefinitely into the future. - b.
+Asset allocation has a greater effect on return variability than asset class investment structure or manager selection.
+It is essential to account for LACERA's liabilities in setting long-term investment strategy. - c.
+Rebalancing the portfolio is a key aspect of prudent long-term asset allocation policy.

 ii.
-Market Dynamics
+Market Efficiency